Back to Frisco

 Separate Minnesota charge

 FOX 4 also reported that Ramsey County, Minnesota prosecutors charged Lang earlier in 2026 with a felony count of first-degree property damage.
 The Minnesota charge stems from an incident at the state Capitol in which prosecutors accuse Lang of destroying a "Prosecute ICE" ice sculpture that had been placed on Capitol grounds under permit by the group Common Defense.
-The sculpture cost $6,250, according to FOX 4.
-If convicted, Lang faces up to five years in prison, a $10,000 fine, or both.

 Context for Frisco